 Climate

-Though it appears to be in a period of unprecedented rapid change, a forest’s climate is also considered to be another enduring element.
+Though today our climate appears to be in a period of unprecedented rapid change, a forest’s climate is also considered to be another enduring element.
 The ACF is part of the Northern Green Mountains biophysical region, which is cooler and wetter than other portions of the State.
 However, life in the ACF is also influenced by its proximity to the warmer Champlain Valley biophysical region as well as its south-facing slopes.
 The result is a forest dominated by tree species adapted to warm, dry sites – with poorer soils on upper elevations, and slightly richer forest soils on lower elevations (thanks to the glacial deposits).

 Community-Level Elements

-Natural Communities
+(Map: VCD “Natural Communities” prioritizations)

-The ACF’s natural communities mostly clustered above the powerline corridor and former VAST trail, are rated “Highest Priority” and “Priority” by Vermont Conservation Design.
+The ACF’s natural communities, mostly clustered above the powerline corridor and former VAST trail, are rated “Highest Priority” and “Priority” by Vermont Conservation Design.

 A natural community is an interacting assemblage of plants and animals, their physical environment, and the natural processes that affect them.
 While named for their dominant plants, natural communities encompass distinct mixes of mutually dependent plants and animals from fungi and microbes to mammals and trees, along with their settings amidst particular soils, bedrock, and ecological processes.

 To date 97 types of natural communities have been found across Vermont.
-The ACF has at least 10, ranging from small patches of wetland to a multi-hundred-acre stand of Northern Hardwood Forest and its Mesic Red Oak, White Pine and Hemlock associated communities.
+The ACF has at least 10, ranging from small patches of wetland seeps to a multi-hundred-acre stand of Northern Hardwood Forest and its Mesic Red Oak, White Pine and Hemlock associated communities.

 Conserving the ACF’s natural communities offers a practical way to understand and maintain the Forest’s biodiversity.
 Otherwise, we would be faced with the task of trying to conserve tens of thousands of individual species.